Visiting the gallery

 Opening times

-Advance booking only
+Advance booking advised

 Gallery audio guides

 Among the many cultures represented in the gallery are the Olmec, Maya, Aztec and Mixtec.
 The works on display range from relief sculpture to turquoise mosaics, gold filigree and jade figures as well as painted ceramics.
-The room was designed in collaboration with archaeologists in Mexico.
-It has a corbelled roof and deep red walls, evoking common aspects of the monumental architecture of Mesomerica.

 Take a virtual tour